Opening Convocation Livestream

 • Dr. Oindrila Roy, International Relations

-• FWS 101 is not a busy-work or blow-off course.
-This is an academic seminar course worth three credits, which also fulfills a writing requirement for Cottey.
+• FWS 101 is not a busy-work course.
+This is an academic seminar course worth three credits, and it is a requirement in Cottey’s general education core.
 View this class as you would any other college-level course.

 • FWS 101 is not an English class.
-This course counts for a writing requirement, but the FWS designation doesn’t not belong to a department or major, making this class unique.
-Additionally, this class is taught by faculty across multiple disciplines to help expose you to the variety and importance of writing beyond English courses.
-You can absolutely expect reading and writing assignments.
+This course counts for a writing requirement, but the FWS designation doesn’t not belong to a department or major, making the course unique.
+Additionally, this class is taught by faculty across multiple disciplines to help expose you to the variety and importance of writing beyond English courses alone.

 Resources

-All 2022 FWS students will read A Mind Spread Out on the Ground by Alicia Elliott.
+2022: A Mind Spread Out on the Ground by Alicia Elliott

 Films for Changemakers

-Film is a powerful tool to help ignite conversation, raise awareness and drive change.
-Join us as we explore important issues through film and faculty-led discussion.
+Film is a powerful tool to help ignite conversation, raise awareness, and drive change.
+Join us as we explore important issues through viewing documentary films and engaging in discussions.

 This webinar discussion celebrates changemakers taking action on issues from systematic racism and poverty to gang violence and sex trafficking.
 Learn about what inspired their ideas, how they took action, and what you can do to make a difference in your communities.